American red squirrel: Dispersal and survival

 If juvenile American red squirrels are to survive their first winter, they must acquire a territory and midden.
 They can acquire a territory by competing for a vacant territory, creating a new territory or by receiving all or part of a territory from their mothers.
 This somewhat rare (15% of litters) female behavior is referred to as breeding dispersal or bequeathal, and is a form of maternal investment in offspring.
 The prevalence of this behavior is related to the abundance of food resources and the age of the mother.
 In some cases, females will acquire additional middens prior to reproduction, which they later bequeath to their offspring.
 Offspring that do not receive a midden from their mother typically settle within 150 m (3 territory diameters) of their natal territory.
 Observations suggest that male red squirrels have environmentally induced, alternative reproductive strategies that result in higher incidences of sexually selected infanticide in years when food is plentiful.

 American red squirrels experience severe early mortality (on average only 22% survive to one year of age).
 The survival probability, however, increases to age three, when it begins to decrease again.
 Females that survive to one year of age have a life expectancy of 3.5 years and a maximum lifespan of 8 years.
 Increased maternal attention is correlated with increased offspring growth rate and higher lifetime reproductive success.

-Chief predators include Canada lynx (Lynx canadensis), bobcat (Lynx rufus), coyote (Canis latrans), great horned owl (Bubo virginianus), northern goshawk (Accipiter gentilis), red-tailed hawk (Buteo jamaicensis), American crow (Corvus brachyrynchos), American marten (Martes americana), pacific marten (Martes caurina), red fox (Vulpes vulpes), gray fox (Urocyon cinereoargenteus), wolf (Canis lupus), and weasel (Mustela sp.).
+Chief predators include Canada lynx (Lynx canadensis), bobcat (Lynx rufus), coyote (Canis latrans), great horned owl (Bubo virginianus), American goshawk (Accipiter atricapillus), red-tailed hawk (Buteo jamaicensis), American crow (Corvus brachyrynchos), American marten (Martes americana), pacific marten (Martes caurina), red fox (Vulpes vulpes), gray fox (Urocyon cinereoargenteus), wolf (Canis lupus), and weasel (Mustela sp.).